 What is SEER and HSPF?

-SEER is an efficiency guideline for air conditioning systems, and the larger the number, the more efficient it is.
-The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+SEER is an efficiency guideline for air conditioning systems, and the larger the number, the better it is.
+The difference between 23.5 and 26 is not great however, and the efficiency changes depending on the model.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
 It tells you how efficient the equipment is at heating.
-Notice from these examples that as far as energy effiency goes, air conditioners are almost equal, if not a little better depending on the system you choose.
-The largest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC only cools.
+We can see from these examples by looking at the SEER rating, air conditioners are almost equal, if not superior depending on the system you choose.
+The largest difference between heat pumps and ACs is that heat pumps can also warm up your home while an AC only cools.

 Does climate matter for heat pumps?